Pipe Major / President

 James plays a set of Wallace Bagpipes.

-Frasier plays a set of Wallace Bagpipes.
+Sean plays a set of Wallace bagpipes.

 Tony joined the Hawkesbury Nepean Valley Pipe Band in 2015 when they competed in Singapore.